Reading and Phonics

 - Each session has five parts: Revisit and Review; Teach; Practise; Apply; Assess.

 - Children are taught to ‘blend’ letters or ‘graphemes’ to read them.
 They are taught to ‘segment’ sounds or ‘phonemes’ to spell words.
-We say the word slowly, count the sounds in our ‘sound cloud’, then write the sounds.
+We say the word, stretch the word, segment the word with our robot arms, blend, count the sounds on our fingers, say the words, and then write the sounds.

-- Within each phase, the children are introduced to ‘tricky words’ which cannot be phonetically decoded, which they practise reading and spelling, e.g. ‘the’ and later ‘because’.
+- Within each phase, the children are introduced to ‘harder to read and spell’ words which they practise reading and spelling, e.g. ‘the’ and later ‘because’.

-- All teaching areas have a simple or complex speed sound chart displayed.
+- All teaching areas have a sound chart displayed.

 - Children in EYFS and Key Stage 1 have phonetically decodable reading books closely matched to the phonic phase in which they are working, or one which reinforces graphemes that need revision as a result of assessment information.